codekitchen/liferaft/README.md

 But once a failing test case is found, we can re-run it at will!
 This is such a huge win.
 Often it's very challenging to come up with a reproducable test case for a bug like this, to the point where many times the fix is implemented without such a test case.

+I gave a short 5-minute presentation on finding and fixing this bug, the slides are [here in the repo](docs/first_success.md).

 ## Further Reading on Deterministic Simulation Techniques

 - [Deterministic Simulation link collection](https://asatarin.github.io/testing-distributed-systems/#deterministic-simulation)